rgdaddio/Dimebag-dev/README.md

   <strong>Second:</strong><br>

-  Make a directory that looks something like this:<br>
+  Make a directory that looks something like this and this is where you will build <strong>FROM:</strong><br>
   mkdir riscv64-linux<br>
   and<br>
   cd riscv64-linux<br><br>